Dplanta/Dplanta/README.md

 ### Objective

 Investigate whether the salaries earned by the NBA players in 2023-2024 are fair in proportion to their performance during the 2023-2024 Regular season.
-The study was conducted using R studio
+The study was conducted using R studio.

 ### Statistical techniques involved